quoctrieu123/-2025_1-Big-Data-Project/k8s/spark/README.md

 ```powershell
 kubectl -n bigdata logs -f deploy/spark-streaming-consumer
 ```
-Expect to see messages like `Connecting to Kafka brokers` followed by batch write logs for InfluxDB (and optionally HDFS).
+Expect to see messages like `Connecting to Kafka brokers` followed by batch write logs for InfluxDB and optionally HDFS.
 K8s will restart the pod if the Spark process exits.

 ## 6. Configuration knobs
 | Variable | Default | Description |